ZebinKang/option_critic/dependencies_installation.md

-# Dependencies installation on OSX
+# Dependencies installation on Unix-based system

 ## Create and load virtual environment